-The next step in assessing your community's needs is to identify which, if any, parts of it are considered disadvantaged according to the State.+ It is a designation which helps state agencies target investments to those parts of the state most in need.
+The next step in assessing your community's needs is to identify which, if any, parts of it are considered disadvantaged according to the State.4 It is a designation which helps state agencies target investments to those parts of the state most in need.
 For ATP purposes, there are three metrics applicants can use to demonstrate DAC status:

 - 1. Area Median Household Income (MHI) - 2.
 Eligibility for the Free and Reduced Lunch Program (FRLP) among students in surrounding schools - 3.
-Score on the California Communities Environmental Health Screening Tool (CalEnviroScreen or CES)
+Score on the California Communities Environmental Health Screening Tool (CalEnviroScreen or CES) - 4.
+Score on the Healthy Places Index (HPI)